-Faceted search is a way to expose Vision API and Cloud AutoML Vision labels (referred to as image labels in this article) in a search interface.
+Faceted search is a way to expose Cloud Vision and Cloud AutoML Vision labels (referred to as image labels in this article) in a search interface.
 When you use faceted search, image labels and label counts are presented alongside search results as a navigable search facet.
 After users start a general keyword search by querying against different index fields, they can use the search facet to refine their search results to images containing specific image labels.

 The search interface also details how many results are contained in each label refinement.
 Faceted search is particularly effective when the results include a large number of common labels.